Egsagon/radial/README.md

 # radial
 Radial - Discord bot that start or stop aternos servers.

-This bot provide the ability for all the menbers of a discord server to automaticallt start and stop a minecraft aternos server.
+This bot provide the ability for all the members of a discord server to automatically start and stop a minecraft aternos server.

 > :warning: This bot uses an unofficial [Aternos api](https://github.com/DarkCat09/python-aternos), which it against Aternos TOS.